Monster Hunter Rise: Release

 A major paid expansion, Monster Hunter Rise: Sunbreak, was released for the Switch and PC version of the game on June 30, 2022.
 It added new monsters, quests, weapons and armor, story elements, and included more difficult Master Rank hunts, similar to past Monster Hunter games.
 The expansion is centered on a new monster, the Elder Dragon Malzeno, but also brought back monsters from previous iterations of the series.
 The expansion also introduced new hunting areas and a new hub area for preparations.

 In December 2022, Capcom announced that Rise is set to be released for the PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on January 20, 2023.
-The game will also be available in Game Pass for Xbox, PC, and Cloud at launch.
+The game was available on Game Pass for Xbox, PC, and Cloud at launch.
 Cross-play and cross-progression is only supported between PlayStation consoles, or between Windows (Microsoft Store) and Xbox consoles.
 The voice chat and image filters previously exclusive to the Steam version are included in the ports, and the game runs at 4K 60FPS on PlayStation 5 and Xbox Series X, with an option to target 120 FPS at lower resolution.
-The Sunbreak expansion is set to follow later on April 28, 2023.
+The Sunbreak expansion followed later on April 28, 2023.

 Reception

-Monster Hunter Rise received "generally favorable reviews" from critics, according review aggregator Metacritic.
+Monster Hunter Rise received "generally favorable reviews" from critics, according to review aggregator website Metacritic.
+OpenCritic determined 96% of critics recommend the game.
 Critics praised the addition of new tools such as the Wirebugs and the game's expansion of Monster Hunter: World's mechanics.

 Sam Machkovech of Ars Technica praised the new movement mechanics and how the game adjusted many monsters from previous entries to compensate for it.
 He also criticized the game's technical performance saying, "I did run into frenetic battles where the frame rate buckled into the mid-20s."
 Martin Robinson of Eurogamer appreciated how the game's hunts were shorter than prior games.

 Richard Wakeling, writing for GameSpot, enjoyed the new Japanese-styled setting, and the Rampage missions.
 Ryan Gilliam of Polygon enjoyed the game's increased accessibility for newcomers to the series, and how the player had more ways to approach hunts.

 Awards and accolades

 Monster Hunter Rise was nominated for Best Role Playing Game and Best Multiplayer Game at The Game Awards 2021, but lost to Tales of Arise and It Takes Two, respectively.
+The Sunbreak expansion won the Grand Award prize at the 2023 Japan Game Awards.